 Today is National Chrysanthemum Day.
 The holiday is over one thousand years old.
 This September 9 holiday originated in Japan in 910.
 It is also called the “Festival of Happiness”.
 The festival celebrates their love of this beautiful, long-lasting flower.
-The flower is deeply embedded in Japanese culture.
+Unquestionably, the flower is deeply embedded in Japanese culture.
 You can find it on pictures, statues, and artwork all over the country.
 Chrysanthemums are a symbol of the Imperial House of Japan.
 And, it is on the Imperial Emblem.
 You will find it on Japanese passports, too.

+If you love flowers, then you’ll love chrysanthemums.
 The flower is a Fall favorite in the United States, too.
 So, this is the perfect time to celebrate the beauty of this bright and cheerful hardy flower.
 However, the holiday is not yet widely known and celebrated here in the U.S. Let’s change that.
 Add this holiday to your September calendar and take time to fully enjoy it.

 The Japanese word for Chrysanthemum is “Kiku”.
 The holiday is also called The Festival of Happiness.
 Certainly, the bright blooms make people happy and put a smile on their faces.
 During the festival, it is customary to drink sake with chrysanthemum petals in it.
 And, people wipe chrysanthemum dew on their faces.
 Japanese believe the dew has healing powers.